sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 	- The `UART1` port of the IM19 module is broken out to the headers of the GNSS Flex system, on pins `TXD3` and `RXD3`.
 These pins should be used to configure the IM19 module.
 	- The `UART2` port of the IM19 module is used to receive GNSS data from the GNSS receiver and output the tilt compensated data.
-		- By default, the `RX` pin receives data from the `UART1` port of the ZED-X20P GNSS module.
+		- By default, the `RX` pin receives data from the `UART1` port of the ZED-X20P GNSS receiver.
 			- Users can [modify the jumpers](#jumpers) on the top of the GNSS Flex module, to utilize the `TXD2` or `RXD4` pins *(of the GNSS Flex headers)* instead.
 		- Once IM19 module is configured and calibrated, the `TX` pin outputs the tilt compensated data to the `TXD4` pin on the GNSS Flex headers.